Kazik Staszewski

 Kazimierz Piotr Staszewski (born 12 March 1963), also known as Kazik, is a Polish singer and songwriter.
 He is the son of the architect and poet Stanisław Staszewski.
 He is the frontman of the band Kult, which he founded in 1982; their latest album, Ostatnia Płyta, was released in 2021.
 In 1991, he launched a solo career with one of the first Polish rap albums, Spalam się.

+Staszewski was also member of other bands (El Dupa, Bulldog, Zuch Kazik, Kazik na Żywo).
+He continues to work with Kwartet ProForma.